pyOpenSci/python-package-guide/tests/run-tests.md

 Below is an example for setting up nox to use mamba (or conda) for your environment manager.
 Note that unlike venv, conda can automatically install the various versions of Python that you need.
-You won't need to install all three Python versions if you use conda/mamba, like you do with `venv`.
+You won't need to install all four Python versions if you use conda/mamba, like you do with `venv`.

 ```{note}
 For `conda` to work with `nox`, you will need to